Thank-You Note to Send After Completing an Internship

 - Contact information.
 Do not ask for a job directly - your thank-you note is not the right place to be aggressive in your career search.
 But you can ask to connect on LinkedIn or other work-related social media platforms, or to share your contact information in the hopes of keeping in touch.
 If you are interested in employment with the company, review these tips for turning an internship into a job.

-Note that this letter is not the right place to critique the company or the internship program.
+This letter is not the right place to critique the company or the internship program.
 Keep the letter positive, but sincere.
 Even if you did not have a good experience, look for the one thing you learned that will help you later in your career, and mention that.

 If you are sending thank-you notes to multiple people who you met during your internship, make sure that every note is unique, and speaks to your relationship and experiences with that person.